 Run the same sequence each week: universe → filters → heat map → detail review → updated shortlist.
 Pair with email digests or the weekly market research workflow so offline days do not break continuity.

 Avoid common pitfalls in ETF screening mistakes to avoid.
+Read what is an ETF heat map, how to compare ETFs, and the ETF heat map feature page.
 See pricing for membership details.

 Research summaries, not investment advice.